spigradle/spigradle/docs/templates/template_spigot_plugin.md

 The description of your plugin for a `plugin.yml`.

-The 'main' property will be set to the class [auto-detected](#main-class-detection) or presented by `@kr.entree.spigradle.annotations.PluginMain`.
+The 'main' property will be set to the class [auto-detected](#main-class-detection) or presented by `@kr.entree.spigradle.annotations.SpigotMain`.

 About the `plugin.yml`, See [plugin-yml wiki](https://www.spigotmc.org/wiki/plugin-yml/)